helm-unittest/helm-unittest/README.md

 ```
 $ helm unittest -u my-chart
 ```
-The cache files is stored as `__snapshot__/my_deploy_test.yaml.snap` at the directory your test file placed, you should always add them in source control with your chart.
+The cache files is stored as `__snapshot__/*_test.yaml.snap` at the directory your test file placed, you should add them in version control with your chart.

+## Related Projects / Commands

+This plugin is inspired by [helm-template](https://github.com/technosophos/helm-template), and the idea of snapshot testing and some printing format comes from [jest](https://github.com/facebook/jest).

+And there are some other helm commands you might want to use:

+- [`helm template`](https://github.com/kubernetes/helm/blob/master/docs/helm/helm_template.md): render the chart and print the output.

+- [`helm lint`](https://github.com/kubernetes/helm/blob/master/docs/helm/helm_lint.md): examines a chart for possible issues, useful to validate chart dependencies.

+- [`helm test`](https://github.com/kubernetes/helm/blob/master/docs/helm/helm_test.md): test a release with testing pod defined in chart.
+Note this does create resources on your cluster to verify if your release is correct.
+Check the [doc](https://github.com/kubernetes/helm/blob/master/docs/chart_tests.md).

 ## License